-Exempt Product must conform to documented system - ACVM (E&PS) regulations 2011 (regulations 9 - 14)
+- Exempt Product must conform to documented system ACVM (E&PS) regulations 2011 (regulations 9 - 14) - New ACVM Notice Exempt Products to be published

-The QMS must ensure that product meets regulations/ conditions
+The QMS must ensure that product meets regulations/conditions.

-QMS Design - ACVM expectations
+QMS Design - ACVM expectation

 Quality Objective

 Fit for purpose, comply with the product registration and do not place undue risks to animals, trade, agricultural security or public health due to inadequate safety, quality or efficacy.